compulim/react-chain-of-responsibility/README.md

 };
 ```

-If `allowModifiedRequest` is unset or `false`, middleware will not be allowed to pass another reference of `request` object to the `next()` middleware.
-However, middleware can still modify the `request` object to influence the next middleware.
-It is recommended to follow immutable pattern when handling request object, or use deep `Object.freeze` to guarantee immutability.
+If `allowModifiedRequest` is default or `false`, middleware will not be allowed to pass another reference of `request` object to their `next()` middleware.
+Setting to `true` will enable advanced scenarios and allow a middleware to influence downstreamers.

+However, when keep at default or `false`, middleware can still modify the `request` object to influence the next middleware.
+It is recommended to follow immutable pattern when handling the `request` object, or use deep [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to guarantee immutability.

 ### API of `useBuildComponent`